-1. Read the Declaration of Independence:
+1. Read the Declaration of Independence.

 While many of us can recant passages of the document such as, “We hold these truths to be self-evident,” how many of us have read or can recall the 27 grievances in the original writing leading to the declaration?
-You don’t have to answer that, here you go! archives.gov/founding-docs/declaration-transcript
+You don’t have to answer that!
+Here you go: archives.gov/founding-docs/declaration-transcript

-2. Treat a veteran to lunch or dinner:
+2. Treat a veteran to lunch or dinner.

-3. Make a difference:
+3. Make a difference.

-4. Educate yourself:
+4. Educate yourself.

 Given the current environment, I challenge you to learn more about social justice issues from a variety of respected news publications.
 We are all one country and have a responsibility to treat every American with respect, regardless of our differences.
 To do this, education is key.

-6. Make it memorable:
+6. Make it memorable.

 7. Pack a picnic and watch the fireworks:

-8. Throw an Independence Day themed BBQ:
+8. Throw an Independence Day-themed barbecue.

-9. Watch a 4th of July parade (even if online and from prior years!):
+9. Watch a Fourth of July parade

-10. Declare your independence, financially that is:
+10. Declare your independence, financially that is.